- Define overuse and overdiagnosis.

 - List domains in medicine where overdiagnosis occurs.

 A 76-year-old woman with history of hypertension, diabetes, and advanced dementia was brought to the emergency department (ED) from a nursing facility with confusion and generalized weakness.
 Based on her initial evaluation, she was diagnosed with a urinary tract infection and started on antibiotics in the ED.
-As part of this evaluation, she was found to have a mildly elevated troponin I level (0.10 μg/mL; normal is < 0.07 μg/mL).
-Her electrocardiogram (ECG) was unchanged from her baseline and showed no evidence of ischemia.
-She did not complain of chest pain or shortness of breath.
+As part of this evaluation, she was found to have a mildly elevated troponin I level (0.10 μg/mL; normal is

 The hospitalist admitting the patient consulted a cardiologist for evaluation of the elevated troponin levels.
 The cardiologist recommended starting aspirin, clopidogrel, and heparin for treatment of possible non–ST-elevation myocardial infarction (NSTEMI).
 The hospitalist wondered if this was overly aggressive treatment for the elevated troponin but followed the specialist's recommendations.